Friends, Violinists and Violin Makers,

 Nearly anyone can make a satisfactory violin, given the motivation, tool skills, and good information (although making a master instrument is not so easy!).
 These books are written for and used by professional violin shops as well as student or amateur makers.
 But there is an important difference between working on one's own new violin, and working on someone else's violin or one with artistic or historic value.
 Violin Maker's Notebook, in particular, describes some conservative repair procedures, but be aware that professional expertise is not learned from books alone.
 Heed Hippocrates and "First, do no harm."

-Having said that, there are many of you who are well beyond the amateur level and will be interested in my brand new book.
-It is really unique as a detailed "how to" for the operation of a small (or not so small) violin shop business.
-It is interesting and enabling.
-For more information, please go to My Real-World Violin Shop.
+Having said that, there are many of you who are well beyond the amateur level and will be interested in a new book, which is unique as a detailed "how to" for the operation of a small violin shop business.
+See My Real-World Violin Shop.

 The adoption of these books by makers and students has been gratifying.
 I am honored to have been a silent partner at so many workbenches, a responsibility I do not take lightly in providing reliable, time-proven information.
-I try to keep these books accurate and up to date by revisions at reprinting time.
-Useful Measurements for Violin Makers, the most referred-to book of its kind, now has a Fifth Edition.
-(Our German edition of Violin Making, Step by Step as Geigenbau, Schritt für Schritt. is out of print, sorry.)
+Useful Measurements for Violin Makers is the most referred-to book of its kind.

-You will notice on the front page some new sections, including one about our local violin shop.
-And Interesting Instruments, for example, will be added to from time to time, with descriptions and striking photographs.
+You will notice several new links on our front page, including about our local violin shop, Henry Strobel & Sons.
+There's also an article on Young Person's Guide to String Instrument Care and a short checklist on Adjusting a Violin.
+And Interesting Instruments will be added to from time to time, with descriptions and striking photographs.
 No, we are not trying to sell you these antiques.
-There's also an article on Young Person's Guide to String Instrument Care and a short checklist on Adjusting a Violin.

 Thanks for your interest; here's wishing you the best!